 - 1/2 cup whole milk

-- 1/2 cup plus 1 tablespoon low-fat buttermilk
+- 1/2 cup plus 1 tablespoon low-fat buttermilk, divided

 - 1/4 teaspoon cinnamon

-- Add the boiling water and reduce heat to maintain a bare simmer for 25 minutes, without stirring.
+- In a large saucepan, melt the butter over medium heat and add the oats.
+Stir for 2 minutes to toast.
+Add the boiling water and reduce heat to a simmer.
+Keep at a low simmer for 25 minutes, without stirring.

-- Combine the milk and half of the buttermilk, gently stir into the oatmeal and cook for an additional 10 minutes.
-Spoon into a serving bowl and top with remaining buttermilk.
+- Combine the milk and 1/2 cup of the buttermilk with the oatmeal.
+Stir gently to combine and cook for an additional 10 minutes.
+Spoon into a serving bowl and top with remaining buttermilk, brown sugar, and cinnamon.